kflu/kflu.github.io/_posts/2016-03-26-document-scanning-workflow.markdown

 If the pages are scanned as JPEGs, they can be merged into PDF with ImageMagick:

     convert "*.jpg" output.pdf

+In PowerShell, to convert a set of images whose paths are copied from Explorer ("copy as path", the copied paths are on separate lines), <CTRL-V> means pressing control-V to paste the copied paths.
+They are on separate lines but are in the PowerShell array and PowerShell knows to join them by space when invoking convert.exe.

+    PS> convert @(<CTRL-V>) output.pdf

 To avoid naming conflict with Windows builtin filesystem conversion tool (`convert.exe`), I renamed ImageMagick tool to `convertimg.exe`.

 Note the Canon scan utility is able to output PDF directly.
 But I like separte images files since I like to feed in several multi-page